 I definitely caught the making bug!

-I intentionally chose to balance my love of instrument work (both making & repair of orchestral strings) and orchestral bass playing.
-Ginny, my wonderful wife, managed to actually bring me to peace with the decision to continue doing both!
+I chose to balance my love of instrument work (both making& repair of orchestral strings) and orchestral bass playing.
+Ginny, my wonderful wife, managed to bring me to peace with the decision to continue doing both!
 As in the past, that balance necessarily swings toward one or the other, something that I find synergistically renewing.

 My current making has benefitted from the mentoring of luthier Michael Darnton, at the Southern California Violin & Bow Makers Workshop.
-He enlightened my way of seeing, educating me on Stradivari's unending genius.
-I continue to love orchestral bass playing with the Rochester Philharmonic, and making stringed instruments, currently numbering around thirty.
+He enlightened my way of seeing, educating me on Stradivari's limitless genius.
+I continue to love orchestral bass playing with the Rochester Philharmonic, and making stringed instruments, currently numbering around thirty-five.